Regret and Cumulative Constraint Violation Analysis for Distributed Online Constrained Convex Optimization: INTRODUCTION

 The rest of this paper is organized as follows.
 Section~\ref{online_opsec:problem} formulates the considered problem.
 Sections~\ref{online_opsec:algorithm} and \ref{online_opsec:algorithm_bandit} provide distributed online algorithms with full-information and bandit feedback, respectively, and analyze their regret and cumulative constraint violation bounds.
 Section~\ref{online_opsec:simulation} gives simulation examples.
-Finally, Section~\ref{online_opsec:conclusion} concludes the paper and proofs are given in Appendix.
+Finally, Section~\ref{online_opsec:conclusion} concludes this paper.